geekobiloba/dockerfiles/README.md

 #   Dockerfile templates

-Templates for interactive Docker/Podman containers.
+Collection of templates for interactive Docker/Podman containers.